 If you see leaf discoloration, can identify mites present in the field, and hot, dry weather continues to be forecast, a treatment may be necessary.
 Rains can help keep populations in check by reducing plant stress and allowing key beneficial fungi to be more effective.
 If you have a large field and see damage only along the field borders, a spray directed on the affected area and into the field about 100 feet farther may contain the problem.
 If you have a small field, plan on treating the entire field.
 Products labeled against spider mites do not kill eggs and have a short residual, so hatching spider mites can begin rebuilding the population in a few short days.
 For more details on spider mites, see our fact sheet .

 One further note on chemical control of spider mites.
-Dimethoate is preferred by many for managing spider mites but it is good to realize that spider mite populations vary in their susceptibility to the toxin.
+Dimethoate is preferred by many pest control experts for managing spider mites but it is good to realize that spider mite populations vary in their susceptibility to the toxin.
 Some populations are easily killed by the product whereas others are more difficult to manage.
 This variation has been recognized for some parts of the country for a while, but may also apply to Pennsylvania.
 In the past, we heard of dimethoate applications that seemed to have no effect on two-spotted spider mites.
 We would be curious to hear from readers of other instances where they feel that this product was not effective, so please drop us an email.
 If you encounter a population that does not respond to dimethoate, you will need to consider other products labeled against two-spotted spider mite, mainly products containing the active ingredient bifenthrin.
 See the Penn State Agronomy Guide for details.

 (Photo by Clemson University – USDA Cooperative Extension Slide Series, Bugwood.org.